 According to the Cyprus 2015 poll, large majorities (68% GC, 65% TC) desire that the current negotiations will lead to a comprehensive settlement (Graph 1).
 However, equally large majorities do not believe the negotiations will lead to results (65% GC, 69% TC).
-The continuation of the inter-communal negotiations since 1968 - on and off - without a comprehensive solution inevitably led the two sides to lose hope for a solution.
+When one takes into consideration that the intercommunal negotiations started in 1968 and have not yielded a solution yet, then it is only normal to expect that the people from both sides of the divide don't have high expectations that a solution will soon be reached.